Meta Wants to Schedule Your Next Doctor’s Appointment

 Healthcare is Changing

 The COVID-19 Pandemic saw the healthcare industry become wholly upended.
 A new, rapidly-spreading virus saw the doctors we took for granted rapidly become precious resources amidst overloaded hospitals and buckling health infrastructure.
-Even with the help of response workers, volunteers, and even the military in many places, the coronavirus brought first-rate health systems to their knees.
+Even with the help of response workers, volunteers, and even the military in many places, the coronavirus brought first-rate health systems to their knees, highlighting the critical need for adequate medical accessories to support frontline healthcare workers and enhance patient care in such challenging circumstances.

 It was wartime, and the common struggle forced everyone from startup small businesses to big tech giants to come together and innovate for the good of us all.
 In particular, the world saw an exponential growth of telehealthcare: the use of digital mediums to provide healthcare remotely.